RylanSchaeffer/rylanschaeffer.github.io/content/research.md

 ## In Review
 - Rylan Schaeffer.
 An Algorithmic Theory of Metacognition in Minds and Machines.
 NeurIPS 2021 Workshop on Metacognition in the Age of AI.
-- - Rylan Schaeffer, Mikail Khona, Ila Rani Fiete.
+- Rylan Schaeffer and Ila Rani Fiete.
 Efficient Streaming Inference for Infinite Latent Feature Models.
 AISTATS 2021.

 ## In Preparation